SAP-archive/teched2020-developer-keynote/messagebus/README.md

 With respect to the service instance, there's the "dev" plan available to you as a trial user; while this is marked as deprecated, it is still a very workable plan and exposes everything we need here.

-There are many ways to set things up like this; here, we'll show you a few different ways.
-One is to do via graphical interface of the SAP Cloud Platform Cockpit.
-Another is to use the command line - either using a script, or doing it manually, command by command.
+There are many ways to set things up like this; here, we'll show you a couple of different ways:

+- Via the graphical interface of the SAP Cloud Platform Cockpit, described in the [Setup in the Cockpit](#setup-in-the-cockpit) section
+- On the command line, either using a script, or doing it manually, command by command.
+This is described in the [Setup on the command line](#setup-on-the-command-line) section

+Pick one approach and follow the instructions.

 ## Setup in the Cockpit